alonsoJASL/imatools/README.md

 2. Install Anaconda
 3. Create a new environment with the file provided: `conda env create -f environment.yaml`
 4. Activate the environment `conda activate imatools`
-5. Install the dependencies using Poetry `poetry install`.
+5. Install the dependencies using Poetry `poetry install --only main`.

 Poetry will read from the poetry.lock file and install the exact dependencies used to develop this project.

-> If you want to experiment with dependencies versions, delete the lock file and modify the pyproject.toml before `poetry install`
+> If you want to experiment with dependencies versions, delete the lock file and modify the pyproject.toml before `poetry install --only main`

 ### Option 2.
 Only use CONDA
 Anaconda is useful, but it can be slow at managing dependencies.
 It is recommended to use poetry.